-As well as the assistance mentioned, there are a number of scholarships available to students.
-What follows is an outline only.
+Listed below is an outline only of a number of scholarships available to students.
 Full information may be obtained from Room G20, located on the Ground Floor of the Chancellery.

 Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
 Please note that not all of these awards are available every year.